eea/CLMS_Production_System/README.md

 'products' section of the API.

 #### 4. Airflow
-Apache Airflow installation and configuration
+Apache Airflow is a workflow management platform and is used to create data pipelines.
+This repository provides the configuratin of the airflow instance and the Airflow workers.

 #### 5. Airflow DAGs
 This section contains the source codes of the Airflow Directed Acyclic Graphs (DAGs).